junxit/us-congress-code/title-42/chapter-6a/sec-300gg-19a.md

 4 So in original.
 Probably should be “given”.

+5 So in original.

+### Applicability of Amendment

+Amendment of section by section 102(a)(3)(A) of div.
+BB of Pub.
+L. 116–260 applicable with respect to plan years beginning on or after Jan.
+1, 2022.
+See 2020 Amendment note below.

 ### References in Text

 Section 2701 of this Act, referred to in subsec. (b)(1)(D), is a reference to section 2701 of act July 1, 1944.
 Section 2701, which was classified to section 300gg of this title, was renumbered section 2704, effective for plan years beginning on or after Jan.
 1, 2014, with certain exceptions, and amended, by Pub.
 L. 111–148, title I, §§ 1201(2), 1563(c)(1), formerly § 1562(c)(1), title X, § 10107(b)(1), Mar.
 23, 2010, 124 Stat.
 154, 264, 911, and was transferred to section 300gg–3 of this title.
 A new section 2701 of act July 1, 1944, related to fair health insurance premiums, was added, effective for plan years beginning on or after Jan.
 1, 2014, and amended, by Pub.
 L. 111–148, title I, § 1201(4), title X, § 10103(a), Mar.
 23, 2010, 124 Stat.
 155, 892, and is classified to section 300gg of this title.